Correct as of 05.12.2021 at 03:18 (CDT)

 Who should I contact with any other questions?

-If you/your child are/is due to begin studies with us soon and you have an urgent enquiry regarding the coronavirus outbreak, please contact email@example.com for assistance.
-To help us provide the information that you need quickly, please include your student ID and Western Washington University International Study Center in the subject of your email.
+If you/your child are/is due to begin studies with us soon and you have an urgent inquiry regarding the coronavirus outbreak, please contact email@example.com for assistance.
+To help us provide the information that you need quickly, please include your student ID and Western Washington University Global Pathway Program in the subject of your email.

-For inquiries related to students who are already at Western Washington University, please contact Center Staff.
+For inquiries related to students who are already at WWU, please contact Center Staff.
 Alternatively, please contact firstname.lastname@example.org for assistance.

 Are there travel restrictions for entering the USA?

-The US government has implemented travel restrictions for foreign nationals into the USA from multiple countries due to COVID-19.
 The official updates from the US government provide the very latest information.
-This includes health and travel advice (both for those coming into the country and those traveling abroad) and information on current travel restrictions.
+This includes health and travel advice (both for those coming into the country and those travelling abroad) and information on current travel restrictions.
 This is an evolving situation, and advice is being updated regularly.

 What should I do if my travel plans are affected by travel restrictions?